fsadata/FoodFeedDataStandard/README.md

-# Sampling-Data-Standard
+# Sampling Data Standard

-Data standard information relating to food and feed sampling for the Food Standards Agency
+This repository contains the documentation describing the data standard which should be used for reporting food and feed sampling results for samples taken by Local Authorities and processed by Laboratories.